 There are many great sources for free, high-quality fonts on the web that are on the up-and-up; my go-to is Google Fonts.
 These fonts are open-source web fonts and I use a ton of them in my Storyline 360 projects.
 I love that there’s a variety of styles to choose from, and Google Fonts always look great and provide a full set of special characters for me to work with.

 One last note about free fonts: Although some pre-installed Windows Fonts can be published to the web without purchasing an additional license, others like Arial, are owned by Monotype and are subject to a web font license.
 Personally, I’ve found Open Sans, Lato, and Source Sans Pro—free web fonts installed with Storyline 360—to be good substitutes for Arial.
-But if you’re already using a lot of Arial in your e-learning, you may want to learn more about Monotype licensing here and here.
+But if you’re already using a lot of Arial in your e-learning, you'll want to learn more about Monotype licensing here.

 If you have the budget for assets, why hassle with free when you can just purchase a font for your project?
 Fonts for purchase tend (not always but often) to be higher quality and are more likely to give you a full assortment of stroke weights and special characters to use.
 Also, purchasing a font might mitigate concerns about how legal your chosen font is to use.